galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 {: .hands_on}
 </div>

 We now have the raw gene expression data that we will be processing, however we will need to manually add some metadata which requires finding out some more information about our files.

+> <hands-on-title>Finding the metadata</hands-on-title>
+>
+> 1. Follow  the link for the paper ([https://pubmed.ncbi.nlm.nih.gov/35013146/](https://pubmed.ncbi.nlm.nih.gov/35013146/)), where you can see a link for accessing the full text.
+>
-Looking at the link for the paper ([https://pubmed.ncbi.nlm.nih.gov/35013146/](https://pubmed.ncbi.nlm.nih.gov/35013146/)) we can see a link for accessing the full text, clicking on that will lead us to a page ([https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/)) which contains more supplementary materials.
-Under this section we should see various .xlsx files (Excel spreadsheets), go ahead and download Supplementary Dataset 1 (```41467_2021_27322_MOESM2_ESM.xlsx```), this one spreadsheet contains all the information we need to further understand our data.
+> 1. Select that link to access the full text ([https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8748675/)) which contains more supplementary materials.
+Under this section we should see various `.xlsx` files (Excel spreadsheets).
+>
+> 3. Download Supplementary Dataset 1 (```41467_2021_27322_MOESM2_ESM.xlsx```).
+>
+{: .hands_on}

+This one spreadsheet contains all the information we need to further understand our data.

 # Understanding the Data

+If we look at that excel file `41467_2021_27322_MOESM2_ESM.xlsx`, we can see multiple sheets.

+> <question-title></question-title>
+>
+> 1. How many different patients are in this study?
+>
+> > <solution-title></solution-title>
+> >
-Looking at the excel file we can see multiple sheets, navigating to ```Clinical_info``` shows us that the data consists of 11 different patients with some patients having multiple different samples of different tumor specimens.
-For this tutorial we are only going to process the first 3 patients, a summary of the relevant data can be seen below:
+> > 1.
+Navigating to ```Clinical_info``` shows us that the data consists of 11 different patients, with some patients having multiple different samples of different tumor specimens.
+> >
+> {: .solution}
+{: .question}

+For this tutorial, we are only going to process the first 3 patients.
+A summary of the relevant data can be seen below:

 | PatientID | Biopsy samples | Tumor Specimen |
 |-----------|----------------|----------------|